Skip to main content

 • Complaint mechanism.
 The TIU chair/director has the role of assigning courses.
 Unit policies should include a process for faculty members to file complaints regarding their assigned workload, if they exceed the designated number of courses (or equivalent teaching assignments).

 • Faculty members in departmentalized colleges should first seek to resolve the matter with their TIU head/director.
-If the matter cannot be resolved, the complaint should be reviewed by the dean.
+If the matter cannot be resolved, the complaint should be reviewed by the Dean.